Agent-Coder/MKS21X-FinalProject/README.md

 AC;01-07-19;
 Changed Board class so it is not the driver; drive is now a new class called game.
 When running the game, there is now three modes: the start screen, the game screen, and the pause screen.
 I will design the start and pause screen in the future.
 The game screen displays the board.

+AZ;01-07-19;
+We decided to make the block class have three little child block classes that are three types: Full, Long, and L-shaped.
+I finished creating the three block classes and we are able to print it out in main after constructin them.